tc39/proposal-smart-pipelines/readme.md

 process] and is planned to be presented, along with a [competing proposal][Pipeline Proposal 1], to TC39 by [Daniel “**littledan**” Ehrenberg of Igalia][littledan].
-The Core Proposal is a **variant** of the [first pipeline-operator proposal][] also championed by Ehrenberg; this variant is listed as [**Proposal 4: Smart Mix** in the pipe-proposal wiki][Pipeline Proposal 4].
-The variant resulted from [previous discussions in the previous pipeline-operator proposal][previous pipeline-placeholder discussions], discussions which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].
+The Core Proposal is a **variant** of the [first pipe-operator proposal][] also championed by Ehrenberg; this variant is listed as [**Proposal 4: Smart Mix** in the pipe-proposal wiki][Pipeline Proposal 4].
+The variant resulted from [previous discussions in the previous pipe-operator proposal][previous pipeline-placeholder discussions], discussions which culminated in an [invitation by Ehrenberg to try writing a specification draft][littledan invitation].